 Do a Process Audit

 Document how your organization currently operates with a process audit.
-This will help you determine if activities, resources, and behaviors are being managed effectively, and where there are opportunities to improve.
+This will help you determine if activities, resources, and behaviors are being managed effectively and where there are opportunities to improve.

 By documenting your challenges and the opportunities for improvement, you will build a better case for investing in ERP, and you will be better able to explain to your team how an ERP system can help you improve.

-Map Your Future State & Set Goals for Savings
+Map Your Future State and Set Goals

-Following the process audit, you are positioned to clearly articulate the processes an ERP system could improve, and what savings those improvements would translate into.
+Following the process audit, you are positioned to clearly articulate the processes an ERP system could improve and what savings those improvements would translate into.

 Create detailed process maps for your business and for each department, department processes, and all sub-processes to show the future state of all these.
 Determine the savings or efficiencies that would come from those improvements and estimate the potential gains in revenue.

-Then, determine if these processes can be implemented with the technology you currently use, or if it requires new technology.
+Then, determine if these processes can be implemented with the technology you currently use or if it requires new technology.
 If you need new technology, create a map that shows the inputs for that system and serves as the design phase during implementation.